A quick guide to migraine: symptoms, causes and treatment

 Migraine causes: what’s the latest?

-• Migraines are caused by an interplay between your brain cells and the blood vessels in your brain.
+• Migraine episodes are caused by an interplay between your brain cells and the blood vessels in your brain.

-• Certain parts of the brain seem to become super sensitised before and during migraine attacks.
+• Certain parts of the brain seem to become super sensitised before and during migraine episodes.
 These parts overreact to sensations such as emotion or sudden changes to the environment.

 • The pain centre of the trigeminal nerve (a nerve within your neck and head) can activate, causing pain in the head or upper neck.

 It’s unclear why these processes happen to some people and not others.
-One common risk factor is a family history of migraines.
+One common risk factor is a family history of migraine.

 Common migraine triggers

-There are a variety of triggers that can cause migraines, but some of the common ones include:
+There are a variety of triggers that can cause a migraine episode, but some of the common ones include:

 • Hormonal changes (high oestrogen levels) and the oral contraceptive pill for women